-Whether you’re a family car camper, an overlander or somewhere in between, settle in—your search for your next nylon abode begins here.
-This year’s crop of tents for car camping proves that there’s a perfect home away from home for everyone who wants to venture out.
+Whether you’re a family car camper, an overlander or fall somewhere in between, settle in—the search for your next nylon abode begins here.
+This year’s crop of tents for car camping proves there’s a perfect home away from home for anyone who wants to venture outside.

-Here’s the skinny: When you’re car camping, you don’t need to worry about the bulk or weight of your gear.
+Here’s the skinny: When you’re car camping, you don’t need to worry about the bulk or weight of your gear (more on this below).
 That means you can enjoy shelters that are roomier and more feature-packed than backpacking tents.
-Such shelters are also often easier to set up than their backpacking cousins, and more affordable, too.
-That all can make sleeping on the ground a wholly enjoyable experience.
+Such shelters are also often easier to set up than their backpacking cousins—and typically more affordable.
+These nice-to-have features can make sleeping outdoors a more enjoyable experience.

-We tested the best tents you can find at REI and distilled all of that feedback into what you’ll find in this guide.
-So get the car packed; whether you’re gearing up for your next trip or planning for a future getaway, you’re sure to find the perfect car-camping tent for you right here.
+More than a dozen testers across the country tested the best tents you can find at REI and distilled all of that feedback into what you’ll find in this guide.
+So pack the car.
+Whether you’re gearing up for a camping trip with a large crew or planning an adventure for two, you’re sure to find the perfect car-camping tent right here.

 Test Results

-- Best Camping Tent for Large Groups: REI Co-op Wonderland 6 Tent
+- REI Co-op Wonderland 6 Tent - Editors' Choice Award Winner

 REI Co-op Wonderland 6 Tent